 Amanda Bailey is an Actor, Director, Producer, Voice Artist and Teacher, living in North London

-Amanda appeared in A CHRISTMAS CAROL by Brendan Murray, in December, after continuing her Zoom work with HOG IN THE LIMELIGHT during this second lockdown, most recently by directing PAST FORWARD by Carolyn Pertwee to great acclaim.
+Amanda appeared in A CHRISTMAS CAROL by Brendan Murray, in December 2020, after continuing her Zoom work with HOG IN THE LIMELIGHT during the second lockdown, most recently by directing PAST FORWARD by Carolyn Pertwee.
 In September Amanda was delighted to return to the London stage, in Michael McManus' new play, THE TRIAL OF DONALD WOLFIT, at White Bear Theatre.
 2020 also saw Amanda returning to directing and producing, for the GAY GENERATIONS Double Bill, due to have been on at The White Bear this spring, but sadly postponed due to COVID19.
-So instead of doing nothing, Amanda formed HOG IN THE LIMELIGHT PRODUCTIONS with writer, Michael McManus, and they have been producing a new, live show, every week on Zoom since May, to help keep theatre alive during this pandemic.
-So far they have produced 12 shows in 12 weeks, including MAGGIE AND TED, GAY GENERATIONS, LORD DISMISS US, THE IMPORTANCE OF BEING EARNEST, THE RIVALS, THE ZOOM WHERE IT HAPPENS, AFTER YOU, TO WALK WITH KINGS, MARTYRS, MONSTERS AND MURDERERS or THE TRIAL OF DONALD WOLFIT, CHEESE AND WINE WITH CHEKHOV, and DONALD WOLFIT'S SCENES FROM SHAKESPEARE... not bad for an opening season!
+So instead of doing nothing, Amanda formed HOG IN THE LIMELIGHT PRODUCTIONS and produced a new, live show, every week on Zoom from May to August 2020, to help keep theatre alive during the pandemic.
+Shows have included MAGGIE AND TED, GAY GENERATIONS, LORD DISMISS US, THE IMPORTANCE OF BEING EARNEST, THE RIVALS, THE ZOOM WHERE IT HAPPENS, AFTER YOU, TO WALK WITH KINGS, MARTYRS, MONSTERS AND MURDERERS or THE TRIAL OF DONALD WOLFIT, CHEESE AND WINE WITH CHEKHOV, and DONALD WOLFIT'S SCENES FROM SHAKESPEARE... not bad for an opening season!

 In 2019 Amanda was back at the Edinburgh Fringe Festival with THE GOOD SCOUT, Glenn Chandler's five star show telling the true story of the exchange between Boy Scouts and Hitler Youth, just before World War 2.
 Amanda was delighted to be working with Glenn, the writer and creator of TAGGART, and the show transferred back to Above The Stage in London for a successful run in October and November.